kdsohn/Repetier-Firmware/README.md

  Have fun finally seeing your Filaments behaviour over time, temp, nozzles ;)

 ## Configurable emergency zStop and emergency pause digits within menu and EEPROM
+Menü -> Configuration -> General

 ## Configurable motorcurrent within menu and EEPROM
+Menü -> Configuration -> Stepper

 ## Configurable temperature settings within menu and EEPROM
 PID-Autotune, other controlparameters and the sensortype is adjustable within the menu.
+Menü -> Configuration -> Temperatures -> Extruder0/Extruder1/Heizbett

 ## Dualhead Tip-Down Support (beta)
 * M3919 [S]mikrometer - Testfunction for Dip-Down-Hotend @ T1: T1 can now be springloaded and the bed will be adjusted "down" whenever T1 is selected.
 This is alike Ultimaker 3 does it with the right hotend.